Danesh1520/Airbnb_Clone/README.md

 ## Technologies Used

-- **HTML5**: Markup language used for structuring and presenting content on the web.
+- **HTML**: Markup language used for structuring and presenting content on the web.
-- **CSS3**: Style sheet language used for describing the presentation of a document written in HTML.
+- **CSS**: Style sheet language used for describing the presentation of a document written in HTML.

 ## Setup and Installation